LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 $U$ this concludes the proof. ◻

-By the just proved Lemma [1](#biggest vanish) we see that there is a largest set on which
+By the just proved Lemma [1](#biggest vanish), we see that there is a largest set on which
 $w$ vanishes.
 As a result, we can make the following definition.

  <a name="support def">